FloraNuno/OpenCore_HP_Prodesk_400_G6/README.md

 # OpenCore HP Prodesk 400 G6

-So I just decided to share my EFI folder to install MacOS in my <B/>HP ProDesk 400 G6 i5-10500T 8GB/256GB with intel wifi ax210</B> and made myself a mac mini.
+So I just decided to share my EFI folder to install MacOS in my <B/>HP ProDesk 400 G6 i5-10500T 8GB/256GB with Intel WIFI/Bluetooth ax210</B> and made myself a mac mini.

 Just folow OpenCore guide to make USB PEN and copy this already made EFI folder to boot.